redox-os/book/src/porting-applications.md

 ### All crates

-Most unmaintained Rust programs carry very old crate versions with lacking/broken Redox support, this method will update all crates of the dependency chain to the latest possible version based on the `Cargo.toml` configuration.
+Most unmaintained Rust applications carry very old crate versions with lacking/broken Redox support, this method will update all crates of the dependency chain to the latest possible version based on the `Cargo.toml` configuration.

-Be aware that some crates break the API stability frequently and make the programs stop to work, that's why you must try the "One crate" method first.
+Be aware that some crates break the API stability frequently and make the applications stop to work, that's why you must try the "One crate" method first.

 - This method can fix locked crate versions on the dependency tree, if these locked crate versions don't change you need to bump the version of the crates locking the crate version, you will edit them in the `Cargo.toml` and run `cargo update` again (API breaks are expected).